Patater/manual-git/manuscript/sprites.md

 The assert macro allows the programmer to make assumptions about what is going on in the code.
-To use them, you just place some kind of "fact" in between the paranthesis.
+To use them, you just place some kind of "fact" in between the parenthesis.
 Whenever this assumption fails, the program will quit.
-Assertions are evaluated at runtime.
+Assertions are evaluated at run time.

 Assertions help you avoid developing obscure bugs later on since they'll stop them right where something first goes wrong.
 Assertions are a good thing and